Mixer Daemon

 The daemon loads a device map JSON file that defines the complete state tree structure.
 This file describes all controls, their types, ranges, and default values.

 The device map is a capture of the state tree from a working UA Mixer Engine.
-Different Apollo models require different device maps.
+Different Apollo models expose different controls (channel counts, preamps, routing), so each model needs its own map.
+Available maps live in mixer-engine/device_maps/:

 Persistent state